jdhiser/uva-cs-auth-workflow-openstack/README.md

 $ ./emulate-logins.py  post-deploy-output.json logins.json
 ```

 If you want to do "fast" emulation for debugging, you can add the ``--fast-debug`` option.
 You may also want to tell python not to buffer the output and redirect all output to a file:

 ```
-$ python -u ./emulate-logins.py  post-deploy-output.json logins.json  --fast-debug 2>&1 | stdbuf -o0 -e0 tee workflow.log
+$ PYTHONUNBUFFERED=1 ./emulate-logins.py  post-deploy-output.json logins.json  --fast-debug 2>&1 | stdbuf -o0 -e0 tee workflow.log
 ```

 If you want to specify a seed for more deterministic emulation results:

 ```
-$ python -u ./emulate-logins.py  post-deploy-output.json logins.json  --fast-debug --seed 42 2>&1 |tee workflow.log
+$ ./emulate-logins.py  post-deploy-output.json logins.json  --seed 42
 ```

 If you would like to replay the same set of configuration parameters from logins.json, i.e., same users and relative login times,